kisna72/optimizationProblem/README.md

 However, for example, if you can run Job 1, 2, and 3 at the same time, but 4th can be run only after the first three are done, you can do so by create a Complex Operation. see `examples/complexJobShop.ts` file for how to do this.

+If one machine can handle multiple operations at the same time, add them as seperate machines.

 I believe assuming things for scheduling allows for much intuitive API usage hence the design that assumes certain things.

 ## How to use the library?